Growing Mangoes In Phoenix Arizona

 One of the best known fruits of the tropics, mangoes come in all sizes, shapes, colors, and even a variety of flavors.
 The best mangoes are sweet, with a full flavor, and are minimally stringy.
 Unfortunately, the mango found most often in supermarkets in the U.S. is a variety named Tommy Atkins, which is not one of the best, although it ships very well.
 So, many people are unaware how good a mango can be.

-A good variety of grafted tree named Manila, can be found occasionally in local big box stores in the Phoenix area.
-Other varieties of mango trees are impossible to find here, but can sometimes be shipped in from Florida.
+Manila Mango Fruit A good variety of mango tree, named Manila, can often be found in local big box stores in the Phoenix area.
+A cut fruit from my Manila mango tree is pictured on the left.
+Manilas are a South East Asian type mango and relatively long and thin and very sweet.
+Other varieties of mango trees are more difficult to buy here, but can be found at specialty nurseries or shipped in from Florida.
 Some very desirable varieties are Keitt, Kent, and Nam Doc Mai.

 Heat Tolerance and Sun Exposure